TimDarcet/MetalSharp/README.md

 - About 2 GB free space
 - Homebrew (installed by setup wizard)

 All other bundled assets, DLLs, and graphics backends are installed during the setup process.
-GPTK/D3DMetal is the exception: MetalSharp installs and uses Homebrew GPTK only when a D3DMetal bottle is saved.

 ## Developer Setup